-The Biidaaban Healing Lodge is a 12-bed residential treatment program located on Biigtigong Nishnaabeg formerly known as Pic River First Nation, which is approximately 25 kilometers from Marathon, ON.
-We are mandated to provide quality treatment to all Aboriginal and Metis people residing in the Robinson Superior area.
+The Biidaaban Healing Lodge is a 12-unit residential treatment program located on the Biigtigong Nishnaabeg formerly Pic River First Nation, which is approximately 25 kilometers from Marathon, ON.
+We are mandated to provide quality treatment to all Aboriginal and Metis people residing in the Robinson Superior Treaty area.
 We provide treatment for unresolved trauma stemming from sexual abuse, family violence, adult children of trauma, grief and abandonment and anger solutions.

-Working as a team member within the Healing Lodge and in conjunction with the First Nation communities in the area and under the direction of the Executive Director, the community outreach workers are responsible for:
+Working as a team member within the counselling unit and in conjunction with the First Nation communities in the area and under the direction of the Senior Counsellor, the counsellor is responsible for:

 - A job description is available upon request.

-- A college degree in Social Work; Psychology or a related field of study with three to five years counselling experience, preferably in a treatment setting with the ability to do individual and group therapy (A combination of education and work experience will be considered.)
-We are willing to provide training to the right candidate
+- University degree in Human Services with specialization in Social Work; Psychology or a related field of study with three to five years counselling experience, preferably in a treatment setting with the ability to do individual and group therapy (Combinations of education and work experience will be considered.)

 - Experience working with First Nation’s individuals, families and communities, and a working knowledge of healing and recovery from a Native perspective.

-- An understanding of the issues that impact First Nation communities and the Anishinaabek way of life
+- An understanding of the issues that impact First Nation communities and the Anishinabek way of life

-Interested people are invited to submit resumes, complete with three work related references to Leila Levesque, Executive Coordinator at the address listed below or by email email@example.com, applications may also be faxed in to 807-229-0308
+Interested people are invited to submit resumes, complete with three work related references by 4:00 pm on Friday February 23, 2024 to Leila Levesque, Executive Director by email at email@example.com or by fax to (807)229-0308.

 We would like to thank you for expressing an interest in joining our team: however only those candidates who qualify for an interview will be contacted.